Eco-adventures on the Samaná Peninsula

 Opt to hike instead of horseback riding, and you'll get a closer look at the flora and fauna in these parts, where native species grow abundantly, including orchids, royal palms, pineapple and mango trees.

-Birders will spot the national palmchat, the Black-crowned palm tanager, and the Hispaniolan woodpecker, among hundreds of species.
+Birders will spot the palmchat (DR's national bird), the Black-crowned palm tanager, and the Hispaniolan woodpecker, among hundreds of species.
 Excursions to El Limón are offered from all around the peninsula.

 Exploring Los Haitises National Park